scylladb/scylladb/docs/getting-started/os-support.rst

    Scylla Open Source supports x86_64 for all versions and aarch64 starting from Scylla 4.6 and nightly build.
 In particular, aarch64 support includes AWS EC2 Graviton.

-   For Scylla Open Source **4.5** and later, the recommended OS and Scylla AMI/IMage OS is Ubuntu 20.04.4 LTS.

 Scylla Open Source
 -------------------